uf-aiaos/AnimalMotionViz/README.md

 # run the app
 python app.py
 ```
-After that, open the follow link http://127.0.0.1:8050/ in your web brower and now you can use AnimalMotionViz locally!
+After that, open the following link http://127.0.0.1:8050/ in your web browser, and you can now use AnimalMotionViz locally!

 ## Section 3 (optional): Creating a custom mask for tracking motion patterns in a specific region <a name="section-3"></a>

-### 3.1 Creating a Mask using `LabelMe` <a name="section-3-1"></a>
+### 3.1 Creating a mask using `LabelMe` <a name="section-3-1"></a>

-For users interested in tracking animal motion patterns within a specific region, a mask image can be uploaded that is created using annotation tools, allowing a region of interest to be specified in the image.
-While this step is optional, it is recommended as it enables the definition of specific areas to be considered during video processing, thereby increasing the focus and relevance of the analysis.
+For users interested in tracking animal motion patterns within a specific region, a mask image created using annotation tools can be uploaded to specify a region of interest in the image.
+While this step is optional, it is recommended as it helps define specific areas to be considered during video processing, increasing the focus and relevance of the analysis.
 Below, we have provided a tutorial on creating a mask image using the open-source graphical annotation tool [LabelMe](https://github.com/labelmeai/labelme).

 #### 3.1.1 Creating a [Conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) with Python installed <a name="section-3-1-1"></a>
 ```bash